-Does Therapy Provide Relief for Headaches?
+Does Physiotherapy Provide Relief for Headaches?

 Cervicogenic headache pain may be felt in the head, jaw, forehead, ears or back of the eyes, and is referred typically from the top three-neck vertebra.
 Usually, patients are between the ages of 20-60 years old, but it can occur at any age.
 Manual treatment is an effective form of headache physiotherapy.

 What Causes a Cervicogenic Headache?

 If you work at a computer or have poor posture or slouch for prolonged periods, these activities put excessive stress on the upper joints of the neck.
 Also, cervicogenic headaches can occur following a car accident (whiplash) or after heavy lifting activities.
 Mobilization of the neck vertebrae is part of migraine physiotherapy treatment.

 Cervicogenic Headache Symptoms